-Open edition fine art photography prints are prints that have not been
+An open edition print is a fine art photography print that has not been

-sold that many fine art quality prints by nature of his galleries being located
+many fine art quality prints by nature of his galleries being located in

-in high-volume tourist meccas like Las Vegas but that would be an extreme
+high-volume tourist meccas like Las Vegas but that would be an extreme outlier.

-outlier.
-The overhead costs of running a gallery like that is a huge barrier to
+The overhead costs of running a gallery like that is a huge barrier to entry;

-cheap Walmart or Costco prints however.
-Many photographers including myself
+Walmart or Costco prints however.
+Many photographers including myself take the

-take the time to produce the best photography files possible (or film) for
+time to produce the best photography files possible (or film) for printing.

-printing.
-Print labs and papers are carefully considered for the quality and
+Print labs and papers are carefully considered for the quality and archival

 Let’s answer some questions here: